robertschank/robertschank.github.io/index.md

 </div>

 **Note:** The original exercise in *No Bad Parts* is more meditation-based.
-I've adapted it here to include writing and drawing, which can help you step back and observe rather than staying blended with the part.
+I tweaked it here to include writing and drawing, which can help you step back and observe.